All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.

 Prognosis and treatment of lymphedema

-Complete cure is not characteristic if lymphedema develops.
-Optimum treatment and (possibly) preventive measures can somewhat level the symptoms and slow or stop the progression of the disease.
-Sometimes prolonged lymphedema leads to lymphangiosarcoma (Stewart-Trivs syndrome), usually in women after mastectomy and in patients with filariasis.
+Complete recovery is not typical if lymphedema develops.
+Optimal treatment and (possibly) preventive measures can somewhat alleviate symptoms and slow or stop the progression of the disease.
+Occasionally, long-standing lymphedema leads to lymphangiosarcoma (Stewart-Treves syndrome), usually in women after mastectomy and in patients with filariasis.

-Treatment of primary lymphedema can include excision of soft tissues and reconstruction of lymphatic vessels, if this leads to a significant improvement in the quality of life.
+Treatment of primary lymphedema may include soft tissue excision and lymphatic vessel reconstruction if this results in a significant improvement in quality of life.

-Treatment of secondary lymphedema involves the possible elimination of its cause.
-To eliminate the symptoms of lymphedema, several techniques can be used to remove excess fluid from the tissues (complex anti-edema therapy).
-These include manual lymphatic drainage, in which the limb rises, and blood pressure is directed toward the heart; the pressure gradient is maintained by limb dressing, performing exercises, limb massage, including periodic pneumatic compression.
-Sometimes surgical resection of soft tissues, the creation of additional anastomoses of lymphatic vessels and the formation of drainage canals, but the methods have not been thoroughly studied.
+Treatment of secondary lymphedema involves possible elimination of its cause.
+Several techniques can be used to eliminate the symptoms of lymphedema in order to remove excess fluid from the tissues (complex decongestant therapy).
+These include manual lymphatic drainage, in which the limb is elevated and the blood is directed toward the heart with pressing movements; the pressure gradient is maintained by bandaging the limb, performing exercises, massaging the limb, including intermittent pneumatic compression.
+Sometimes surgical resection of soft tissue, creation of additional anastomoses of lymphatic vessels, and formation of drainage channels are used, but the methods have not been thoroughly studied.

 Prevention of lymphedema

-Preventive measures include the exclusion of high-temperature exposure, vigorous exercise and squeezing clothing items (including pneumatic cuffs) worn on the injured limb.
-Particular attention requires care for the condition of the skin and nails.
-Vaccination, venotomy and catheterization of the veins of the injured limb should be avoided.
+Preventive measures include avoiding exposure to high temperatures, vigorous exercise, and tight clothing (including air cuffs) on the injured limb.
+Particular attention should be paid to skin and nail care.
+Vaccinations, phlebotomy, and catheterization of veins in the injured limb should be avoided.

-With lymphangitis, antibiotics are prescribed that are resistant to b-lactamase and are effective against gram-positive infectious agents (eg, oxacillin, cloxacillin, dicloxacillin).
+For lymphangitis, antibiotics that are resistant to b-lactamase and effective against gram-positive infectious agents (for example, oxacillin, cloxacillin, dicloxacillin) are prescribed.